CHAD: Combinatory Homomorphic Automatic Differentiation: Practical Relevance and Implementation in Functional Languages

 \section{Practical Relevance and Implementation in Functional Languages}

 Most popular functional languages, such as Haskell and OCaml, do not natively support linear types.
-As such, the transformations described in this paper may seem hard to implement.
-However, as we will argue in this section, we can easily implement the limited linear types used in phrasing the transformations as abstract data types by using merely a basic module system, such as that of Haskell.
+Thus, the transformations described in this paper may seem hard to implement.
+However, as we will argue in this section, we can easily implement the limited linear types used in phrasing the transformations as abstract data types using only a basic module system, such as that of Haskell.
 The key idea is that linear function types $\cty\multimap \cty[2]$ can be represented as plain functions $\ty\To\ty[2]$ and copowers $\copower{\ty}{\cty[2]}$ can be represented as lists or arrays of pairs of type $\ty\t*\ty[2]$.

-To substantiate that claim, we provide a reference implementation of CHAD operating on strongly typed deeply embedded DSLs Haskell at \href{https://github.com/VMatthijs/CHAD}{https://github.com/VMatthijs/CHAD}.
+To substantiate that claim, we provide a reference implementation of CHAD operating on strongly typed, deeply embedded DSLs in Haskell at \href{https://github.com/VMatthijs/CHAD}{https://github.com/VMatthijs/CHAD}.
 This section explains how that implementation relates to the theoretical development in the rest of this paper.
-It is rather short because our implementation almost exactly follows the theoretical development in \S\ref{sec:language}, \ref{sec:minimal-linear-language}, \ref{sec:semantics} and \ref{sec:ad-transformation}.
+This section is rather short because our implementation almost exactly follows the theoretical development in \S\ref{sec:language}, \ref{sec:minimal-linear-language}, \ref{sec:semantics} and \ref{sec:ad-transformation}.